In times of international trade, translation process management is becoming ever more important.

-In times of increasing international trade, translation process management and project management are becoming ever more important.
-Translations into a growing number of different languages with shorter time-to-market periods and increasingly complex document and system structures make it necessary to see translation projects not just as isolated tasks performed by individuals, but as a process – part of an integrated whole – involving specific work processes that must be completed before and after the translation.
+In times of international trade, translation process management and project management are becoming ever more important.
+Translations into a growing number of different languages with ever-shorter time-to-market periods and increasingly complex document and system structures make it necessary to see translation projects not just as isolated tasks performed by individuals, but as a process – part of an integrated whole – involving specific work processes that must be completed before and after the translation.

 We can assist you if original texts and translations have to be created in parallel because the original cannot be completed in advance due to its size.
-A standardized translation process also allows us to plan updates to existing instruction manuals and other technical documents and to implement them without delays caused by missing interfaces or media breaks.
+A standardized translation process also allows us to plan updates to existing instruction manuals and other technical documents and to implement them without delays caused by missing interfaces or media disruptions.

 The joint development of editorial guidelines provides additional support for internal and external employees.
 The guidelines contain all the internal directives and stipulations that those involved in the creation of the documents must observe.
-Among other things, the guidelines establish linguistic specifications regarding terminology and syntax; design specifications such as typography, layout and, the use of graphics; and aspects of corporate identity such as logos, in-house fonts, and areas of responsibility.
+Among other things, the guidelines establish linguistic specifications regarding terminology and syntax; design specifications such as typography, layout and the use of graphics; and aspects of corporate identity such as logos, in-house fonts and areas of responsibility.

 As a result, the documents created are not only more consistent, but rather the overall public image of a company is shaped by this homogeneity.

 The efficient translation process is a key component of the customer-oriented project management at KERN.
-From arranging orders to maintaining language databases, KERN project managers will create a detailed project schedule in collaboration with you.
+From arranging orders to maintaining language databases, project managers will create a detailed project schedule in collaboration with you.

 As a customer, you can even help us in advance to ensure that we carry out your translation order to your complete satisfaction.
-The following information provides valuable advice for this purpose:

-The time it takes to process a translation depends upon the length and difficulty of the text, the desired language combination, and the quality of the manuscript.
+The time it takes to process a translation depends upon the length and difficulty of the text, the desired language combination and the quality of the manuscript.
 Please bear in mind that a professional specialist translator can translate a maximum of 10 to 15 pages per day on average.
 In the case of difficult texts and uncommon languages, translators need proportionately more time.

 When choosing your desired delivery date, please consider the increased workload and time required for additional work, e.g. for text adaptation, proofreading, foreign-language typesetting, editing, graphic design, printing, etc.

-Provide KERN with translation aids such as glossaries, reference material, and parallel texts that enable our translators to work more efficiently when producing specialized translations.
+Provide KERN with translation aids such as glossaries, reference material and parallel texts that enable our translators to work more efficiently when producing specialized translations.